 Homestead Hebrew Data is a project of Tammy Hepps and HomesteadHebrews.com.
-It combines my experience in historical and genealogical research with my expertise in technology to reassemble the history of a neglected community in a historically important town.
+It combines my experience in historical and genealogical research with my expertise in technology to reassemble the history of an overlooked community in a historically important town.

-I began uploading records to this website with a vision of how the software I was writing in parallel might bring the data together to answer questions I could find no other to answer about the composition and growth of the community.
+I began uploading records to this website with a vision of how the software I was writing in parallel might bring the data together to answer questions I could find no other way to answer about the composition and growth of the community.
 Now I am finally seeing results that prove that the process was worth the investment.
-I am able to pin down the vague impressions of the last generation of community members shared and overturn my own accumulated assumptions of what the community's history looked liked.
+I am able to ground the vague impressions of the last generation of community members and my own accumulated assumptions of what the community's history looked liked.

 I continue to add records to the site, as well as to post new analyses of all the data I've compiled, so please keep checking back.